ublue-os/main/README.md

 ## Configuring Automatic Updates

+> **Warning**
+>
+> Disabling automatic updates is an unsupported configuration.
+If you reconfigure updates, you MUST be on the latest image before opening any issues.

-You can individually disable which automatic update timers [ublue-os/config](https://github.com/ublue-os/config) provides with the following commands:
+With that said, you can individually disable which automatic update timers [ublue-os/config](https://github.com/ublue-os/config) provides with the following commands:

 * flatpak system: `sudo systemctl disable flatpak-system-update.timer`
 * flatpak user: `sudo systemctl --global disable flatpak-user-update.timer`

-You can also disable automatic `rpm-ostree` updates by editing `/etc/rpm-ostreed.conf` and changing "AutomaticUpdatePolicy" to "none" or "check":
+You can also configure automatic `rpm-ostree` updates by editing `/etc/rpm-ostreed.conf` and changing "AutomaticUpdatePolicy" to "none" or "check":

 ```
 [Daemon]
-AutomaticUpdatePolicy=none
+AutomaticUpdatePolicy=check
 ```

 ## Making your own